darkpalacestudio/manuals/caterpillar/03_63_controls_spreadeq.md

 ![](assets/butterfly_spread_eq_controls.png)
 </div>
 </div>
-The spread EQ applies a series of bell shaped EQs to the left and right channels of a track.
-Note that the spread EQ is always applied to the left and right channel, regardless of the selected processing mode.
+The spread EQ applies a series of bell filters to the left and right channels of a track.

 Peaks are applied in alternating order and opposing gain on left and right.
 As an example (4 bells from 100Hz to 200Hz, 3dB Gain):